MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-subscription-editon.md

 > Hard disk space and number of drives depends on the amount of content and the way you choose to distribute data for a SharePoint environment.

-## Deployment requirements: Farm Topology
+## Deployment requirements: farm topology
 <a name="hwforwebserver"> </a>

-SharePoint Server v.Next supports the same farm topologies as SharePoint Server 2019.
+SharePoint Server supports the same farm topologies as SharePoint Server 2019.
 For more information, see [Planning for a MinRole server deployment in SharePoint Server 2019](planning-for-a-minrole-server-deployment-in-sharepoint-server.md).

 ## Minimum requirements for client computers